P.O.Box: 830578, Amman, 11183, Jordan

 Extra-Curricular Program.
 The School is distinguished by its activities.
 All students are exposed to a variety of experiences on both national and international levels.
 They are offered opportunities to meet and converse on current issues and future challenges with politicians, academicians, economists and social leaders.
 They are also encouraged to design and implement research studies and surveys, as well as to take part in student-exchange programs, competitions, workshops and seminars, computer networking, camping and voluntary work in Jordan and abroad.

 Each year, around 150 students from public and private schools are selected to join the Jubilee School.
-JS employs rigorous multiple-criteria based on exceptional students' academic performance and demonstration of leadership potential.
+JS employs rigorous multiple-criteria admission system based on exceptional students' academic performance and demonstration of leadership potential.